 There is also the National Health Service Corps Scholarship that provides eligible students with the cost of tuition and other fees associated with your education, including a small stipend.

-The Healthcare Information Management Systems Scholarship awards students pursuing either a master’s degree or doctorate in healthcare information management up to $5,000.
+The Healthcare Information Management Systems Scholarship is awarded students pursuing either a master’s degree or doctorate in healthcare information management.
 It’s a one-time monetary scholarship, and the student must be a junior to apply.

 Regional scholarships